-Whether you need to tow an RV or trailer for work purposes, you may need to know how to install a fifth wheel hitch.
-When you decide you would like to install a fifth wheel hitch on your truck, first, you should ensure that your vehicle is rated to hold the additional weight of the trailer you plan to tow.
-Fifth wheel hitches are a great option for towing very heavy loads because they distribute the weight of the trailer between the cab of the truck and the rear axle, creating more stability.
-So let’s review how to install a fifth wheel hitch from Blue Ox.
+Whether you need to tow an RV or trailer for work purposes, you may need to know how to install a 5th wheel hitch.
+When you decide you would like to install a 5th wheel hitch on your truck, first, you should ensure that your vehicle is rated to hold the additional weight of the trailer you plan to tow.
+5th wheel hitches are a great option for towing very heavy loads because they distribute the weight of the trailer between the cab of the truck and the rear axle, creating more stability.
+So let’s review 5th wheel weight distribution hitch installation from Blue Ox.

 Install the Hitch Base